cysco374/serverclient-log/Readme.md

-# SSH Access reporting
+# SSH Access Log Attempts

-SSH Access reporting tool is written on python.
+SSH Access log attempts using python.
 The deployment/configuration is automated with Ansible.
 The reporting too has three parts
   - Server.py
   - Client.py